 Suppose your vehicle is declared a total loss and you disagree with that assessment.
 In that case, it is possible to dispute the decision.
 When you dispute these decisions, you are attesting that your auto insurer undervalued your vehicle and declared it totaled prematurely.
 Here are the steps you should follow to initiate a dispute:

 - Assemble documents and vehicle information.
-To prove your vehicles actual market value, you will want to gather any documents you have that reflect this.
+To prove your vehicle’s actual market value, you will want to gather any documents you have that reflect this.
 These might include the original receipt of sale, as well as notations on the various features and add-ons that your car has.

 - Assess current market information on your vehicle.
 Using a resource like Kelley Blue Book, find out the average current market value of your vehicle make and model.
 This tool is excellent for providing ballpark figures.
 Yet, it may not be precise enough on its own to dispute the total loss declaration.
+For exact figures, you could get an appraisal.

 - Notify the insurer of your stance and submit your evidence.
 Contact your claims adjuster and inform them that you think they undervalued your vehicle and that you are disputing the total loss declaration.
 Provide them with your documentation and notes, including the information you gathered on market value.